brimdata/zed/docs/lake/design.md

 ## Thoughts on Version 2

-Ref counted chunks stored outside of pool.
+Ref counted segments stored outside of a pool.

-Copy-on-write semantics so massive pool can be instantaneously copied then changed/updated under the new pool.
+Copy-on-write semantics so massive pools can be instantaneously copied then changed/updated under the new pool.

 ## Next steps...